smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 #### Negotiation of VSCs

-Mobile application (SDL library) has to provide back to HMI filtered list of supported VSCs based on the complete list provided by HMI.
+Mobile application (SDL library) has to provide back to the HMI filtered list of supported VSCs based on the complete list provided by the HMI.

-In order to simplify this mechanism for application developers there is an idea to add VSC constraints into Public API.
+In order to simplify this mechanism for application developers, there is an idea to add VSC constraints into the Public API.

-To generalize both Android and iOS platforms these are public methods (or properties) that need to be implemented by application developer:
+To generalize both Android and iOS platforms, these are the public methods (or properties) that need to be implemented by an application developer:
  - min/max `aspectRatio`
  - min/max `resolution`
  - min `diagonalScreenSize`

 While `diagonalScreenSize` is mandatory, `aspectRatio` and `resolution` are optional.
-Combining `diagonalScreenSize` with `aspectRatio` or `resolution` the flow of choosing supported VSCs would look in next way:
+Combining `diagonalScreenSize` with `aspectRatio` or `resolution`, the flow of choosing supported VSCs would look like the following:
 1. Start iterating through all VSCs provided by HMI
 2. If `diagonalScreenSize` provided by HMI is less than developer's constraint, skip this VSC and go to next iteration, otherwise check `aspectRatio` constraint
 3. If `aspectRatio` suits constraint provided - add this VSC to supported VCS list, otherwise check `resolution` constraint